 You don't have to get a bachelor's degree to have a successful career.
 In fact, there are lots of high-paying, meaningful jobs that you can land with an associate degree.
-To help you make a smart choice about where you should earn an associate degree, PayScale has ranked over 400 schools that grant 2-year degrees in this year's College Salary Report.
-You can compare the the salaries for workers with zero to five and 10 or more years of experience who graduated from a wide variety of schools, including public community colleges, private career colleges, for-profit schools, not-for-profit schools, and colleges and universities that offer associate degrees in addition to bachelor's degree programs.
+To help you make a smart choice about where you should earn an associate degree, PayScale has ranked schools that grant associate degrees in this year's College Salary Report.
+You can compare the salaries for workers with zero-to-five and 10-or-more years of experience who graduated from a wide variety of schools, including public community colleges, private career colleges, for-profit schools, not-for-profit schools, and colleges and universities that offer associate degrees in addition to bachelor's degree programs.

 In general, public community colleges produce the highest earners.
-If you are looking for an affordable education, that's a good thing -- community colleges are usually the most affordable way to get a college education whether you want an AA or want to transfer to a 4-year school.
+If you are looking for an affordable education, that's a good thing - community colleges are usually the most affordable way to get a college education whether you want an AA or want to transfer to a four-year school.